Azure/azure-cli/doc/authoring_command_modules/authoring_commands.md

 ## Write the Command Loader

 As of version 2.0.24, Azure CLI is based on the Knack framework (https://github.com/Microsoft/knack), which uses the `CLICommandsLoader` class as the mechanism for loading a module.
-In Azure CLI 2.0, you will create your own loader which will inherit from the `AzCommandsLoader` class.
+In Azure CLI, you will create your own loader which will inherit from the `AzCommandsLoader` class.
 The basic structure is:

 ```Python
 class MyCommandsLoader(AzCommandsLoader):